Explore Courses

 Salaries in the USA vary significantly across industries.
 High-paying sectors like utilities, IT, and finance offer the best compensation, while retail and hospitality remain at the lower end.

-Below is a breakdown of weekly and annual earnings in INR first, followed by USD for a clearer perspective.
+Below is a pictorial representation of the breakdown of weekly earnings divided into low, medium and high earning industries.
+This is also followed by a table for a detailed breakdown of both weekly and annual earnings, in INR first, followed by USD for a clearer perspective.

 Industry-Wise Average Salary in USA (February 2025)